bwsw/t-streams/docs/source/Ts-API-Producer.rst

  :widths: 10, 55, 25

- "policy", "Specifies the `policy <https://github.com/bwsw/t-streams/blob/develop/t-streams/src/main/scala/com/bwsw/tstreams/agents/producer/NewProducerTransactionPolicy.scala>`_ to apply to the previously open (not checkpointed or canceled transaction), four *(three?)* policies are available (which are applied in the case when the previous transaction is still opened):
+ "policy", "Specifies the `policy <https://github.com/bwsw/t-streams/blob/develop/t-streams/src/main/scala/com/bwsw/tstreams/agents/producer/NewProducerTransactionPolicy.scala>`_ to apply to the previously open (not checkpointed or canceled transaction).
+Four policies are available (which are applied in the case when the previous transaction is still opened):

- 1. **CheckpointIfOpened** – when the transaction is opened the previous one is checkpointed synchronously.
+ 1. **CheckpointIfOpened** – When the transaction is opened the previous one is checkpointed synchronously.
  2. *(?)* **CheckpointAsyncIfOpened** – when the transaction is opened the previous one is checkpointed asynchronously (without waiting).
+ 2. **EnqueueIfOpened** - If a transaction is opened, just append it to the end of the list.
- 3. **CancelIfOpened** – when the transaction is opened the previous one is canceled.
+ 3. **CancelIfOpened** – When the transaction is opened the previous one is canceled.
- 4. **ErrorIfOpened** – when the transaction is opened, the exception is raised.", "policy = NewTransactionProducerPolicy.CheckpointIfOpened"
+ 4. **ErrorIfOpened** – When the transaction is opened, the exception is raised.", "policy = NewTransactionProducerPolicy.CheckpointIfOpened"
- "partition", "specifies the partition of the stream on which the transaction will be created; if the argument is omitted then next partition (according to the policy that was specified in getProducer factory method) will be used.", "0"
+ "partition", "Specifies the partition of the stream on which the transaction will be created.
+If -1 is specified (default) then the method uses whitePolicy (Round Robin)", "0"
 .. "retry", "defines a number of retrials if the method fails internally (it happens when partition master is gone away during the call of newTransaction).", "3"

 The ``producer.Transaction`` object API will be described further.